Ferrite-FEM/Ferrite.jl/docs/src/topics/assembly.md

 nothing # hide
 ```

-This looks very simple but it is very inefficient (as the numbers will show later).
+This looks very simple, but it is very inefficient (as the numbers will show later).
 To
 understand why the operation `K[dofs, dofs] += Ke` (with `K` being a sparse matrix) is so
 slow we can dig into the details.